YehezkielSaragih/Mall-Customer-Clustering-with-Self-Organizing-Map/README.md

 - Based on these results, mall management can prioritize product pricing between **0.4 and 0.6** to target the most significant customer segment.

 ## 💡 Conclusion
-This study confirms that **SOM is an effective technique** for clustering mall customers based on their spending behavior and income levels.
-With these insights, mall management can make data-driven decisions to improve sales and customer satisfaction.
+This study confirms that SOM is an effective technique for clustering mall customers based on their spending behavior and income levels, enabling mall management to make data-driven decisions to improve sales and customer satisfaction.